ton-play/playdeck-integration-guide/README.md

   getData: (key: string) => Object
 ```

-> Obviously you can't call the method directly.
+> Obviously, you can't call the method directly.
 We have saved the logic of constructing data for messages.
 > For example, you want to use the `loading` method.
 To do this, you need to create an object with 2 fields: `method`, `value`
 > Where the value of the `method` field will be the name of the method to be called, and the `value` field will be the loading state data.